If your dog ate probiotics and you are wondering about the benefits and side effects he will experience, this guide is just for you.

 Possible Probiotics Side Effects

-You should be aware of a few when feeding dog supplements to your canine friend.
+You should be aware of a few possible side effects when feeding dog supplements to your canine friend.
 Although these side effects are uncommon in dogs, you should always consider your dog’s medical history and consult your doctor before introducing a new product as a part of their dog’s diet.